pathunstrom/game-tutorial/lessons/1-concepts.md

 Basic game dev concepts

+## Main Loop  _move to setup_

+_TBD_

-## Engine versus Framework
+## Engine versus Framework _introductory_

 Fraught territory but basics: An engine is given your code and calls into it, a framework provides a library that your game calls into.

-## Scenes
+## Scenes _move to designing scene_

 Scene is a common term in game development and is the basic building block of a game.
 Any given scene represents a self contained unit of game play, such as a single level in Arkanoid.

-## Sprite
+## Sprite _move to designing sprite_

 Sprite, when working with Pygame, is an overloaded term that can mean both a pixel animation or a given game object.
 Mostly it will refer to the game objects.

-## Time_delta
+## Time_delta _Expand? move to main loop discussion_

 The time difference between the last of a given action and the next.

-## Cartesian points
+## Cartesian points  _rewrite_

 Graphics tend to calculate the origin in the top left corner, instead of the bottom left corner.
 In other words: positive Y values go down, and negative Y values go up.